EBS

 In digital product development, having a good idea is no longer enough — success depends on how quickly you can validate and bring it to life.
-The Digital Product Design and Development microdegree equips you with practical tools to turn business concepts into user-tested, functional prototypes.
-By combining UX design, AI-driven development and strategic thinking, the microdegree programme enables you to make better product decisions and reduce development risk.
+The Digital Product Design and Development microdegree equips you with practical tools to turn business concepts into user-tested, functionally realistic prototypes.
+By combining UX design, AI-assisted prototyping and strategic thinking, the microdegree programme enables you to make better product decisions and reduce development risk.

 Time